More ‘Pura Vida’ Less Electrocution This World Monkey Day – International Animal Rescue Highlights the Urgent Action Needed to Halt Electrocutions of Costa Rica's Endangered Howler Monkeys - North East Connected

 14th Dec 2024: Costa Rica, renowned for its dedication to environmental conservation and sustainability, is facing a heartbreaking and preventable crisis: the electrocution of howler monkeys and other wildlife on outdated, uninsulated power lines.

-This World Monkey Day, International Animal Rescue (IAR) is raisimplementation of a new Ministerial Decree to safeguard these animals and Costa Rica’s biodiversity.
+This World Monkey Day, International Animal Rescue (IAR) is raising awareness of this preventable tragedy and calling for the urgent implementation of a new Ministerial Decree to safeguard these animals and Costa Rica’s biodiversity.

 Each year, hundreds of howler monkeys, sloths, and other wildlife succumb to fatal electrical shocks.
 Survivors endure severe injuries, including burns and neurological damage, with long recovery periods that strain limited rescue and rehabilitation resources.
 IAR’s previous ‘Stop the Shocks’ campaign raised awareness, and their wildlife rescue centre, located on Costa Rica’s Pacific West Coast, was featured in Sir David Attenborough’s Mammals on the BBC.
 The centre has treated hundreds of electrocuted monkeys, including orphans like Estrellita, who miraculously survived but bears the scars of her ordeal.